thin-edge/thin-edge.io/mapper/software_management/README.md

 Open questions:
 * How to return detailed errors from the plugin (as unknown version, missing dependency, conflicting version, ...)
 * Do we need more operations to trigger say updates, upgrades, cleanings ...?
+* What is the best approach: to submit the entire list of updates to a plugin or to submit each update in turn?
+  * How to detect the  failure of individual packages, IF we plan to submit the entire list of packages to be installed to the corresponding plugin at one go, rather than calling the plugin separately for each and every component installation.
+    If we submit multiple packages at once and if there's a partial failure, we need a mechanism to detect which ones succeeded and which others failed.
+  * If we submit the packages in turn, then how to prepare and finalize a series of updates?

 ### Plugin Store